About the aircraft

 - increased strengthening for low level (down to 200ft) operations and high angle turns.

 The P-8A aircraft has an extensive communications system including radios and data links across VHF, UHF, HF and SATCOM.

 An internal fuel capacity of almost 34 tonnes allows the P-8A to conduct low level anti-submarine warfare missions at a distance of greater than 2,000 kilometres from base.
-The P-8A will be compatible for air-to-air refuelling with the KC-30A MRTT.
+The P-8A is also compatible for air-to-air refueling with KC-30A Multi-Role Tanker Transport (MRTT) aircraft.